 - Tinting the coating brings a fun POP of color!
 I usually stick to just white + one other color.
 Or two colors maximum.
-(Like these.)
 The teal color I use here is Americolor gel food coloring in teal.

 - Sprinkles are necessary, of course.
 But you already knew that.

 Besides lollipop sticks and the correct size cake pan, you don’t really need much else to get going!Print

 - Total Time: 7 hours

 - Category: Cake Pops